BANNER+BF+LAND+LPN+AND+LOTTERY+final.jpg

 You can find more information on Permaculture by visiting the Permaculture Association website

-If you would like to get up-to-date news of our weekly volunteering session or other organised activities on site, or would like to arrange a tour for your group please message us on 07738260619.
+If you would like to get up-to-date news of our monthly skillshares, special interest guilds (design, wellbeing, preserving, medicinal herbs, natural dyeing, arts and crafts), volunteering sessions or other organised activities on site, please message us on 07738260619.

 events